 - It doesn't just deconstruct tropes, it also deconstructs aspects of the game itself; Judai's duel with Kagurazuka takes a stab at showing the flaws in the Possession Equals Mastery theory of netdecking, and a central theme in the anime is over which side of the “Stop Having Fun” Guys debate is right.

 - Astro City deconstructs EVERY SUPERHERO TROPE EVER.
 It does the Lois Lane, the Mook, the Crisis Crossover, the Anti-hero, the Legacy Character, heck, it deconstructs THE FREAKING JUSTICE SYSTEM.
 Unique in that it also reconstructs the classic hero as well.

 - The Authority, of superteams in general and the JLA in particular.

 - Planetary (also of the Wildstorm universe) went even further with the "Ironic Darkly Humorous Tongue-In-Cheek Deconstructive Parody of Superheroes" tone of The Authority by taking the same approach with other genres, including Hong-Kong action films, Japanese Giant Monster films, and 1930s pulp adventure.

 - The Boys is a deconstruction of the "Bullpen" mythos that surrounds the superhero comic book industry.

 - Captain Atom is a deconstruction of secret identities, origin stories, retcons, rogues' galleries, Steven Ulysses Perhero, even, arguably, The Good Captain, plus who knows how many other Superhero Tropes.

-- Cerebus gave us the trope name for a reason.
+- Cerebus the Aardvark gave us the trope name for a reason.